greyblake/greyblake.github.com/source/_posts/2012-07-15-how-to-build-vim-against-specific-ruby-version.markdown

 title: "How to build Vim against specific Ruby version"
 date: 2012-07-15 23:00
 comments: true
-categories: Ruby Vim make ruby1.9
+categories: ruby vim make ruby1.9
 ---

 Let's say you installed your Vim editor as a system package.
 Likely it was compiled against Ruby 1.8.7.